el-mike/restrict/README.md

 ```

 ## Access Manager
 `AccessManager` is responsible for the actual validation.
-Once set up with proper `PolicyManager` instance, you can use its `Authorize` method in order to check given `AccessRequest`. `Authorize` returns an error if access is not granted, and `nil` otherwise (meaning there is no error and the access is granted).
+Once set up with proper `PolicyManager` instance (see [PolicyManager and persistence](#policymanager-and-persistence) for details), you can use its `Authorize` method in order to check given `AccessRequest`. `Authorize` returns an error if access is not granted, and `nil` otherwise (meaning there is no error and the access is granted).

 ```go
 var policy = &restrict.PolicyDefinition{